ellencrist/learning-css-html/README.md

 # learning-css-html
-Created to document html and css learning, with course and exercise projects.
+Created to document front-end learning, with course and exercise projects.